 - Education: ice vs. heat.
 Identify and correct training errors.
 Appropriate stability products such as orthotics, taping, braces and compression sleeves.

-- Electrotherapy: Pulsed Electromagnetic Therapy, Laser, Ultrasound, Interferential and Tens are used to decrease pain, inflammation, swelling and to stimulate the rate and quality of healing.
+- Electrotherapy: Pulsed Electromagnetic Therapy, Laser, Ultrasound, Interferential and Tens are used to decrease pain, inflammation, and swelling and to stimulate the rate and quality of healing.
 They also assist in the breakdown of scar tissue.

 - Manual Therapy: Spinal and joint mobilization techniques to correct joint alignment, improve joint mechanics and prevent compensatory stress.